How to Grow on YouTube - an HONEST Review of Ali Abdaal's Part Time YouTuber Academy CourseOct 12, 2021

 At the time of writing this post, we are around 2 months after it finished, and since it's finished, there are a few things that live on:

-There are also STILL regular sessions where Ali brings in certain people to chat about their success, or their area of expertise, which is great to keeping up to date with everything, and in these sessions there is still time for Q&A and Ali will still share his up to date stats on what he's seeing across YouTube.
+There are also STILL regular sessions where Ali brings in certain people to chat about their success, or their area of expertise, which is great for keeping up to date with everything, and in these sessions, there is still time for Q&A and Ali will still share his up to date stats on what he's seeing across YouTube.

 There was also a WhatsApp group created for my house group which is still semi-active, and there's also from my understanding a much bigger slack or WhatsApp group for all PTYA'ers, though I didn't join that as I felt that would be just overkill with too many messages flying about my already busy social channels.

-Primary differences are that with Premium you get access to future recordings as well as LIVE access to the next cohort, so you kind of get 2 for the price of 1.
-Then with the Exec level you'll get free live lifetime access to all future courses.
+The primary differences are that with Premium you get access to future recordings as well as LIVE access to the next cohort, so you kind of get 2 for the price of 1.
+Then with the Exec level, you'll get free live lifetime access to all future courses.

-Now it doesn't take a genius to work out that with over 400 people signing up to each cohort all paying at minimum of $1495 per person, is a very profitable course for Ali.
-And with that kind of revenue I wouldn't be surprised if these cohorts aren't run more often because, if you find something that brings in decent income then you just rinse and repeat right - that's just good business.
+Now it doesn't take a genius to work out that with over 400 people signing up for each cohort all paying a minimum of $1995 per person, is a very profitable course for Ali.
+And with that kind of revenue, I wouldn't be surprised if these cohorts aren't run more often because, if you find something that brings in decent income then you just rinse and repeat right - that's just good business.
 I do think that there is some work to be done to reinvest some of that cash into the course to make it more valuable particularly for the Exec level members.

-The answer is a definite yes.
+The answer (for me) is a definite yes.
 For the weekly sessions, the separate sessions with Ali himself where I could ask him my own questions and get good answers back without feeling rushed.